-Figure 6: Logged Monthly Gas Consumption (houses solid lines, flats dashed)
+Figure 6: 2014-15 Monthly Gas Consumption13 (houses solid lines, flats dashed)

-This unexpected gas use in summer may be down to one or more of the following:
+This unexpected gas use in summer (greater than 30 kWh per month) may be down to one or more of the following:

-- 1. Unanticipated (and unlikely) use of space heating - 2.
+- 1. Unanticipated (and unlikely) use of space heating14 - 2.
 Reduced, or no, contribution from the solar panels. - 3.
-Household sizes are larger, and/or the residents bathe more, than the assumptions in PHPP.
+Household sizes are larger, and/or the residents bathe more, than the assumptions in PHPP - 4.
+Excess heat losses from the thermal store and pipework.